sathia27/sathia27.github.com/_posts/2020-02-16-hello-clojure.md

 2. I have started reading book called **Clojure for Brave and True**
 3. Sharing my learning clojure experience in [gitlab](https://gitlab.com/sathia.s/learning-clojure)
-4. Written CLI application in clojure.
+4. Written CLI application in Clojure.
 You can find [here](https://gitlab.com/sathia.s/jira).
-5. Attended clojure conference in Pune, India.
+5. Attended Clojure conference in Pune, India.
 (This is my first self sponsored conference, Lol)

 ## These are few progress in Clojure learnings.
 1. Code as Data - Concept and philosophy from Clojure